Victoria University

 Chancellor of Victoria University

-The Honourable Steve Bracks AC is the seventh Chancellor of Victoria University.
+The Honourable Steve Bracks AC is the seventh Chancellor of Victoria University, commencing his term in 2021.

 Steve Bracks and VU have a long history of collaboration and in 2017 he was admitted to the degree of Doctor of the University, Honoris Causa, in recognition of nearly 30 years of distinguished service to Victoria, in particular to VU’s heartland of Melbourne’s west.
 Steve Bracks was one of Victoria’s longest-serving Premiers, in office for eight years.